 Today is just how high are the flames.

-And my thought on that is if he was as great a president as he was with Alzheimer's, my gosh, what would he be like without it?
+And my thought on that is, is if he was as great a president as he was with Alzheimer's, my gosh, what would he be like without it?

-Well, it just goes to show that uh Reagan also could do his job with half his brain tied behind my back, just like I do.
+Well, it just goes to show that Reagan also could do his job with half his brain tied behind my back, just like I do.

-It was uh but it's it's such a such a I mean his dad's 100th birthday and this this son hawking his book with this story.
+But it's such a, such a, I mean, his dad's 100th birthday and this son hawking his book with this story, it's made the order for the left has believed this.

-Uh so he has Ron Reagan's still feeding the left what they want to hear for whatever acceptance issues he's got.
+So Ron Reagan's still feeding the left what they want to hear for whatever acceptance issues he's got.

 I don't know.

-Uh and and every family has kids who think they've got wacko parents.
+And every family has kids who think they've got wacko parents.

 I can't relate to it.

-But I guess I guess it does exist.
+But I guess it does exist.

 I just think it's very small.

-I think it's small, and I think it's pretty sad.
+I think it's small and I think it's pretty sad.

 It is real civil, isn't it?